 You don’t need a BA in Sociology to become a project manager at an office, but they’ll demand you have one because they can’t screen your critical thinking, creativity, or problem skills any other way.
 As a result, students in university that not studying to pursue a defined career role (aka. me) are paying far too much money to pass an elaborate IQ test, in addition to not receiving the skills they need to succeed in their field.

 It might be true that the university curriculum is the best way study engineering and not the best way to study literature, but few are asking those questions.

 I don’t know why virtually every field has adopted the four-year degree system.
 It’s not the best method for career training in every field.
-Being an artist is not like being a nurse, just like being an archeologist is not like being botanist — yet virtually every post-secondary institutions treats these professions the same in terms of course credits, time, and fees.
+Being an artist is not like being a nurse, just like being an archaeologist is not like being botanist .
+Yet virtually every post-secondary institutions treats these professions the same in terms of course credits, time, and fees.

-It’s so agonizingly stupid it’s a wonder we even do it, but there is a reason.
+It feels stupid.
+It feels so agonizingly stupid that it’s a wonder we even do it, but there is a reason.

 Education is a shareholder asset, not a personal one.